South Carolina Center for Rural and Primary Healthcare (CRPH)

 Video 3: I Got You - Maternal Mortality

-We hear from a Black woman about her confusing and frightening experience of delivery complications and the importance of having a Black woman doctor during her time.
+We hear from a woman about her confusing and frightening experience of delivery complications and the importance of having a doctor who understood her background and experiences during her time.

 Video 4: Pressure - Obstetric Hemorrhage